 Far too many of us have a suit, or suits, that don’t get used much.
 It’s probably because something was on sale and we thought we’d wear it more often than we actually do.
 The solution?
 Prioritize.
-Here’s what to buy first, and what to hold off on until later when assembling a suit collection.
+Here’s what to buy first, and what to hold off on until later.
 Not everyone needs all of these.
 Heck, not everyone “needs” more than one or two of these (if that, in our increasingly casual culture).
-But if you want to buy a suit, or two, or three, here’s the order to buy them in, starting from the ground up.
+But if you want to buy a suit, or two, or three, here’s the order to buy them in.

 #1.
 The Plain Charcoal Wool Suit